AdnenMess/ElasticSearch-contact-tracing/README.md

 ## Enter in WSL before Start
 sudo sysctl -w vm.max_map_count=262144

+## Create the parquet file

+To create the parquet file as a zip file, install the fastparquet library

+pip install fastparquet

 ## Use parquet loader for elasticsearch
 install the loader
 pip install elasticsearch-loader[parquet]